poetaster/keypeer.org/about.md

   * news service providers like Reuters and AP or the aggregator newsapi.org.
 These charge upward of 450 USD a month.
   *

-Some examples of transparent financial intermediaries: (https://opencollective.com/europe)[Open Collective]. (https://commonsconservancy.org/)[Commons Conservancy] (https://www.transnationalgiving.eu/)[Transnational Giving]
+Some examples of transparent financial intermediaries: [Open Collective](https://opencollective.com/europe).
+[Commons Conservancy](https://commonsconservancy.org/) [Transnational Giving](https://www.transnationalgiving.eu/)

 # Technical Implementation